Some places just have a way of slowing everything down. In this article, we explore 20 of the quietest places to live in the United States.

 [MOUNTAIN TRANQUILITY]: Ketchum’s geographical isolation and natural beauty promote a quiet, serene lifestyle.

-15. Pawleys Island, South Carolina
+15. Pawleys Island, South Carolina, arrogantly shabby and proud of it

 Pawleys Island is one of the oldest summer resorts on the East Coast, known for its laid-back and serene environment.
 The island’s motto, “Arrogantly Shabby,” reflects its commitment to simplicity and quiet living.